About home buyer education courses

 This online course provides 12 educational modules.
 Each spotlights a major concept you’ll need to understand when buying a home.
 These include:

 - Homeownership and home equity

 The modules are offered in English or Spanish.
-They make tough concepts easy to understand with bullets and visuals.
+They make tough concepts easy to understand with bullets, visuals, and calculators you can experiment with.
 And they include key definitions and tips in user-friendly language.

 Mele says he’s impressed by Freddie Mac’s CreditSmart Homebuyer U program.

 “It aims to simplify the process so that buyers not only have the proper information but can also know how to apply it,” says Mele.

 “Future buyers, for example, aren’t aware of how to utilize lower down payment options.
 And many aren’t clear on how those options can reduce the time needed to save for a down payment.